 Are You Dangerously Low on Car Insurance Coverage?
 What You Need to Know About Colorado Med-Pay Law

 What is Med-Pay?

-Med Pay in Denver, Aurora, Lakewood, and Wheat Ridge is short for medical payment coverage.
+Med Pay in Denver, Aurora, Wheat Ridge, and Greenwood Village is short for medical payment coverage.
 It is an add on to your car insurance policy.
 At this time there is a mandatory med-pay law.
 This means you will have med-pay unless you sign a statement that says you do not want med-pay.

 Should I ever reject or opt out of Med-Pay?

 NO. Med-pay will help cover any medical and chiropractic care after a car accident so this is a must.
 From my experience it a mistake to opt out of med pay coverage.

 Medical payments after a car accident can be VERY expensive.
 The minimum is only $5,000.
 Your minimum $5,000 can be completely gone if you are taken by an ambulance to the hospital and spend the night.

 From my 17 plus years of experience, I recommend for my family and patients “med-pay” of at least $10,000.
 I personally have $25,000 “medical payment coverage” on my policy.
 This simple little add-on will cost you a little more (in many cases about$10 to $20 a month).